ncatlab/nlab-content/pages/6107.md

 * Anatoly Preygel, _Thom-Sebastiani and duality for matrix factorizations_ [arXiv:1101.5834](http://arxiv.org/abs/1101.5834)

+An natural construction of curved dg-algebras as de Rham / Dolbeault complexes on a [[circle n-bundle with connection|circle 2-bundle with connection]] is in

-* Jonathan Block, _Duality and equivalence of module categories in noncommutative geometry_, [pdf](http://www.math.upenn.edu/~blockj/papers/BottVolume.pdf), in R. Bott Memorial Volume
+* [[Jonathan Block]], _Duality and equivalence of module categories in noncommutative geometry_, [pdf](http://www.math.upenn.edu/~blockj/papers/BottVolume.pdf), in R. Bott Memorial Volume

+and with more details in section 2 of

+* [[Jonathan Block]], Calder Daenzer, _Mukai duality for gerbes with connection_ ([arXiv:0803.1529v2](http://arxiv.org/abs/0803.1529v2))

 [[!redirects curved dg-algebras]]